-It’s World Chocolate Day today, meaning you officially have the best excuse quite literally in the world for eating as much of the tasty and oh-so-addictive brown stuff as you fancy.
+It’s nearly Easter, meaning you officially have the best excuse quite literally in the world for eating as much of the tasty and oh-so-addictive brown stuff as you fancy.
 If you needed one, that is.

 In our case, that means demolishing a big bar of Dairy Milk in front of Love Island tonight but if you’re feeling more adventurous, why not try one of these quirky chocolate recipes that may sound dubious but actually taste surprisingly delicious?